 Proof of vaccination is increasingly required for various activities such as boarding flights, visiting restaurants, and attending large events.
 OneRecord offers a simple solution by allowing you to carry your vaccination health records on your phone or device using Health Cards—a digital and verifiable format.

 OneRecord Health Cards are based on SMART Health Cards, an open standard and technology developed by the SMART Health IT project at the Boston Children’s Hospital Computational Health Informatics Program.
 This format is designed to connect individuals with their health records in a shareable and verifiable way.

 Currently, SMART Health Card technology supports clinical data from vaccination records and COVID-19 test results.
 OneRecord's Health Cards currently only support clinical vaccination records, but compatibility with more types of health records may be added in the future.

 To add a Health Card to your OneRecord via the web, follow these steps:

-Request a .smart-health-card file from anywhere that stores your clinical information and supports SMART Health Cards.
-This could be your hospital, health system, doctor’s office, pharmacy, or even state and local registries.
+Request a .smart-health-card file from the source that stores your clinical information and supports SMART Health Cards.
+This could be your hospital, health system, doctor’s office, pharmacy, or state and local registries.

 If you have any questions or concerns please contact us via the "help button" in the bottom right hand corner of the screen or email us at firstname.lastname@example.org.